James Trousdale: Marriage and children

 He married first Elizabeth Ferguson by whom he had five children: John, Alexander, Ann, Mary and Elizabeth.
 She died in 1774.
 He married his second wife, Elizabeth Dobbins, a member of a prominent family in North Carolina, in 1775.
 They had 10 children: James who married Malinda May; Robert who married first Sidney Wynham and second Abigail Robbins; Jonathan who married first Sally Josey, second Elizabeth Young; Catherine who married Matthew Cowan; Agnes; Sarah who married Matthew Neal; William Trousdale, who became the governor of Tennessee; Bryson who married first Susan Hicks and second Maria Smith; Jesse and Nancy.
 He died in 1818 in Gallatin, TN.
+In his will he left the majority of his estate to his wife Elizabeth and sons William and Bryson including 4 slaves: Bill, Penny, Lo and Delia.
+September 1818, copy on file at the Wisconsin Historical Society Library in Madison, WI.
+In a codicil, however, James is called "my beloved son" and was given the "House Bible".